 Tips For Journaling Regularly

 Pick a journal that you like that will feel welcoming when you see it, touch it, or write in it.
 Some people may prefer to write on a computer.
-If writing is too intimidating, you may want to at least start with an audio journal.
-Some authors recommend creating rituals to facilitate their writing.
+If writing is too intimidating, you may want to at least start with an audio journal, where you record your answers into your phone or other device.

 The frequency of writing is important to help create a routine.
 The more regularly you write, the more comfortable it becomes as an exercise.
 Don’t tell yourself you have to write a certain amount of daily content, but even if you write a couple of sentences, that’s something you can look back on and reflect on.